YutingMu/YutingMu.github.io/README.md

 Flex is a responsive, flexible, [YutingMu](http://YutingMu.com) theme.

-The theme is based on the website [The Development](http://thedevelopment.co).
+The theme is based on the website [yinyuetai](http://www.yinyuetai.com).

 View a demo website [here](http://the-development.github.io/flex/).